PauloPhagula/awesome-mpesa/README.md

 ## Articles

-- [Mpesa, mais do que uma API…](https://medium.com/android-dev-moz/mpesa-mais-do-que-uma-api-bc2ead953cc2) - Article describing the integration process from account creationg all the way to production
+- [Mpesa, mais do que uma API…](https://medium.com/android-dev-moz/mpesa-mais-do-que-uma-api-bc2ead953cc2) - Article describing the integration process from account creation all the way to production
 - [Um olhar sobre a API do m-pesa](https://medium.com/android-dev-moz/um-olhar-sobre-a-api-do-m-pesa-688fd6abe351) - Article giving an highlevel overview of the API from a developers point of view